apache/mesos/docs/oversubscription.md

 ## Configuring oversubscription

-Five new flags has been added to the slave:
+Five new flags has been added to the agent:

 <table class="table table-striped">
   <thead>